lamakye7/Boooking_Analytics/README.md

-# Booking Reporrt with Power BI
+# Booking Report with Power BI

 This project features a Power BI dashboard developed to visualize key business metrics for booking dataset, including revenue, visitors and checked in turned out.
 ## Dashboard Features